kailaix/AdFem.jl/docs/src/viscoelasticity_earth.md

 </center>
 ```

 We use a viscoelasticity model to describe the fault evolution.
 The mathematical equations are discretized on an unstructure quadrilateral mesh using the finite element method.
-We estimate the viscoelasticity parameter from surface displacement data using a gradient-based optimization (L-BFGS-B) technique.
+In [another section](https://kailaix.github.io/PoreFlow.jl/dev/inv_viscoelasticity_earth/), we estimate the viscoelasticity parameter from surface displacement data using a gradient-based optimization (L-BFGS-B) technique.
 We utilize the AD-capable [`ViscoelasticitySolver`](@ref) in [NNFEM](https://github.com/kailaix/NNFEM.jl/) for forward computational and automatic differentiation.

 ## Strike-slip Fault Setting